 bio

-Linda is a writer, curator and researcher whose work bridges art and international relations, with a focus on cultural diplomacy as a relational and evolving field.
+Linda is a writer, artist-curator and researcher whose work bridges art and international relations.

-She is also the author of Horse Punk, a novel rooted in youth subculture, animal agency and artistic resistance.
+She is also the author of Horse Punk, a novel rooted in Southern California youth subculture, animal agency and artistic resistance.